JetBrains/kotlin-web-site/pages/docs/tutorials/native/basic-kotlin-native-app.md

 ```
 </div>

-## Compiling the code
+## Compiling the code from console

 The manual way to compile the application is to call the download compiler command to generate
 `hello.kexe` (Linux and macOS) or `hello.exe` (windows)
-binary file for you:
+binary file:

 ```bash
 kotlinc-native hello.kt
 ```

+## Setting up an IDE

+We will use [IntelliJ IDEA](https://jetbrains.com/idea) Ultimate or Community edition for the tutorial.
+We may download and install it from [https://jetbrains.com/idea](https://jetbrains.com/idea) if necessary.
+Kotlin plugin is included in IntelliJ IDEA by default, still we need to make sure Kotlin plugin version
+is {{ site.data.releases.latest.version }} (or newer) in the _Settings_ or _Preferences_ dialog, under
+the Language & Frameworks | Kotlin section.

 It requires few more efforts to start with a Gradle project builds, and we'd have IDE support in exchange.
-We may use a _New Project_ wizard in IntelliJ IDEA, or in CLion or AppCode IDEs with Kotlin/Native plugin.
+The shortest path could be to use the _New Project_ wizard in IntelliJ IDEA and select Kotlin | Native | Gradle
+in the list of new project templates.

-In the tutorial, we create a simple project manually for the better understanding of the approach.
+For the better understanding and explanation in the tutorial, we'll create a simple project manually.
 Let's create a project folder.
 All paths below will be relative to that folder.
 Sometimes
 you may need to create missing directories to create files.

 We need to create an empty `settings.gradle.kts` file in the project root directory.
-Then, we
+Gradle support two types of build scripts, where the oldest one uses Groovy programming
+language in `build.gradle` files.
+Kotlin language can be used on Gradle build script files too,
+name such files as `build.gradle.kts`.

-create **either** `build.gradle.kts` or `build.gradle` file.
+We create either `build.gradle.kts` (for Kotlin, recommended) or `build.gradle` (Groovy) Gradle build file.
 Note, there must be only one file, preferably
 `build.gradle.kts`.

 <div class="multi-language-sample" data-lang="groovy">